cduranalarcon/cduranalarcon.github.io/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 Mapa distribucion ocurrencia de granizo

 ![]({{ site.baseurl }}/images/Mapa_distro.png)
-*Fig.6 - Model of distribution of annual hail occurrence in the world elaborated with ERA-Interim data between 1979 and 2015 (Prein and Holland, 2018, WCE, Fig. 11a).
+*Fig.6 - Model of distribution of annual hail occurrence in the world elaborated with ERA-Interim data between 1979 and 2015 (Prein and Holland, 2018, WCE, Fig. 11a)."

-How to detect and measure hail?*
+## How to detect and measure hail?

 In meteorology and sciences in general, the measurement and recording of variables associated with natural phenomena is fundamental to understand their processes, develop models and later evaluate them.
 When talking about precipitation in general, the frequency of occurrence is a very important variable to study.
 When it comes to hail, the size of the ice balls is one of the key variables to determine their impacts.